dubbikins/godoc-readme/README.md

 # Package `godoc_readme`
 <!-- THIS FILE IS GENERATED.
 DO NOT EDIT! -->

-map[CAUTION:[0x1400d2ff3e0] IMPORTANT:[0x1400d2ff380] NOTE:[0x1400d2ff320] TIP:[0x1400d2ff3b0] WARNING:[0x1400d2ff350]]

-Godoc-readme is a CLI that generates a README.md file for your go project using comments you already write for godoc!
+Godoc-readme is a CLI that generates a README.md file for your go project using comments you already write!

 In fact, this README.md file was generated using godoc-readme! :open_mouth:

+godoc-readme is built using the [godoc](https://go.dev/blog/godoc) from the standard library.

 Usage: